 It’s surprising that so little has changed.
 But then again, this is exactly what we saw earlier: Google makes slow, gradual changes—never changing anything too quickly.

 If history is any guide, Google will likely continue making changes in the months ahead.
-So let’s take a break and reexamine the map a few months from now...
+So let’s stop and reexamine the map a few months from now...